5.6 Dangerous Propensity Evaluations¶

 -

 Comparative choice frameworks.
 Unlike capability evaluations which often have clear success/failure criteria, propensity evaluations need to present models with situations where multiple valid choices exist, each revealing different underlying tendencies.
-These scenarios must be carefully designed so that:
+These scenarios must be carefully designed so that: all choices are within the model's capabilities, different choices reflect different underlying propensities and the framing doesn't artificially bias towards particular choices.

 -